CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

 ## Development Setup
+1. Ensure that you have PostgreSQL and node v18 installed.
 1. `cd` to the `backend` directory.
 1. Run `yarn install`.
 1. Copy the `.env.example` file as `.env` (e.g. `cp .env.example .env`) and update the variables where necessary.